Is A Custom Mouthguard Right For Me?

 Snoring occurs when air flows past the relaxed tissues in your throat, causing the tissues to vibrate when you breathe.
 While sleep apnea is a sleep disorder that occurs when a person’s breathing is interrupted during sleep.
 There are two different types of mouthguards or oral appliances that can be used for snoring and/or sleep apnea:

 These oral appliances must be fitted by a dentist and worn in your mouth at night.
-There are many over-the-counter mouthguards that claim to prevent snoring or help sleep apnea but the best course of action is to consult with your dentist or doctor to see what is right for you.
+There are many over-the-counter mouthguards that claim to prevent snoring or help sleep apnea, but the best course of action is to consult your dentist or doctor to see what is right for you.

 Sports mouth guards can help prevent damage to the face and minimize the risk of broken teeth or injuries to your face, jaw, tongue, and lips.
 Certain sports have higher risks than others.
-It is very important to wear a mouthguard if you play any of the following sports: football, boxing, hockey, or wrestling.
+It’s very important to wear a mouthguard if you play any of the following sports: football, boxing, hockey, or wrestling.
 Basically, when it comes to mouthguards, the better the fit, the better the protection.
-Stock mouth guards are the least expensive option for protecting your teeth while playing sports.
-Boil and bite mouthguards are slightly more expensive but they provide a better fit, reducing the risk of injury.
+Stock mouth guards are the least expensive option for protecting teeth while playing sports.
+Boil and bite mouthguards are slightly more expensive, but provide a better fit, reducing the risk of injury.
 Custom mouthguards will provide the most protection as they will have the best fit/coverage of your mouth.